LearnerHyl/LearnerHyl/README.md

 # Hi there! 👋

 I'm Hyl, a computer science enthusiast currently studying at **Huazhong University of Science and Technology**.
-My passion lies in building robust distributed systems and diving deep into the world of databases.
+My passion lies in building robust distributed systems and diving deep into the world of databases.In order to lay a solid foundation in the early stage, I carefully studied CMU15-445 and MIT6.824, and completed the corresponding experiments independently and seriously.
+Next, I will work hard to get closer to the industry.

 ## 🔧 Tech Stack
 - **Languages:** C++, Go, Python